 - Strong Flesh, Weak Steel — Trope is named after a metaphor used by villain Thulsa Doom from Conan The Barbarian in refence to his subjects' devotion, but he doesn't believe in literal flesh being stronger than steel.

-- Sympathy for the Devil — The song by The Rolling Stones with that name is about a completely un-sympathetic Satan joyfully singing about what a Jerkass he is.
+- Sympathy for the Devil — The trope is about a hero who has sympathy for a villain.
+The song by The Rolling Stones with that name only has a villain, and he's a completely un-sympathetic Satan joyfully singing about what a Jerkass he is.

 - Team Rocket Wins — In the Pokémon anime and video games it was based on, Team Rocket or its corresponding Expy is always defeated, no exceptions.